ROAD to a Better Life is an Outpatient Addiction Treatment Facility With 5 Locations Throughout New Hampshire.

 The Mission of ROAD to a Better Life is to provide therapy and treatment for drug and alcohol addiction in a safe, respectful and friendly environment that is focused on recovery, relapse prevention, and a return to normalcy.

-It did not take long for us to understand that while Suboxone was a great drug with which to allay withdrawal and craving, it alone did not treat addictive behaviors.
-Thus relapse was unfortunately common following several months of treatment.
-We then added well trained therapists and counselors and onsite urine testing to the clinic, transforming it into a true program, and R.O.A.D. to a Better Life was born.
-R.O.A.D (Recovery from Opioids, Alcohol and other Drugs) can boast of recidivism rates below 30% at the one year mark.
+We soon began to understand that while Suboxone (buprenorphine) is an excellent medication with which to eliminate withdrawal and mitigate craving, it alone did not address deeply ingrained behaviors associated with addiction.
+Thus relapse was unfortunately common, especially following several months of seemingly successful treatment.
+We then integrated well trained community therapists and counselors and onsite highly accurate urine testing, thus transforming the clinic into a true program and R.O.A.D. to a Better Life was born.
+R.O.A.D (Recovery from Opioids, Alcohol and other Drugs) can now boast of recidivism rates below 30% at the one year mark.
 These figures are astounding for outpatient opioid addiction treatment programs.

 In less than eight years, ROAD to a Better Life has grown from two facilities to five, scattered over the state of New Hampshire to better serve those in need.
 Locations include Somersworth, Newington, Concord, Merrimack, and Wolfeboro.

 Unlike most private addiction programs, ROAD to a Better Life accepts all patients with insurance coverage (including Medicaid, which constitutes almost 40% of our patient population) and works with the self-pay patient.